reversepwn/chrome-pie-v2/README.md

 > You will need to buy an raspberry pi pico and you can get one for like 8 USD from microcenter.
 Check [`INSTALL.md`](https://github.com/KevinAlavik/chrome-pie/blob/main/INSTALL.md) for instructions on how to install it and build it.*

-***You can use a computer or even your phonne (either Android or jailbroken iOS works prob) but a raspberry pi pico is more sneaky and you can have it in your pocket.**
+***You can use a computer or even your phone (either Android or jailbroken iOS should work, but then you need usb to usb canble and thats not really something you have laying around) but a raspberry pi pico is more sneaky and you can have it in your pocket.**

 ## Why is it good to have the pico in your pocket?